 Lisa Altmann-Richer works as an Actuarial Pricing Consultant for Bupa and is passionate about using her actuarial skills to better understand how advances in science, technology and data analytics can interact to drive changes in the health and care sector.

 Prior to her work in the actuarial profession, Lisa studied for an MSc in International Health Policy at the London School of Economics.
 Her Master’s thesis focused on the implications of wearable health technology for insurers.
-She has also published a paper on this topic for the Institute and Faculty of Actuaries, presenting her findings at actuarial events.
+She has also published a paper on this topic for the Institute and Faculty of Actuaries, presenting her findings at actuarial events both in the UK and internationally.

 During her undergraduate degree at the University of Cambridge, Lisa researched into sustainable funding models for health systems.
 She co-authored a case study on lessons from the operational franchise at Hinchingbrooke Hospital which she presented to NHS doctors attending the Cambridge Judge Business School’s Chief Residents’ Leadership and Management Programme.